 Fake: Passed off as Bengal violence, these images are from Pakistan

-New Delhi, May 14: A set of images of injured people and burning houses has gone viral on the social media.
+New Delhi, May 14: A set of images of injured people and burning houses has gone viral on social media.

 Many users on the social media said thatches was how Dalit Hindus were beaten up and their homes were set on fire during the riots in Hooghly district of West Bengal.

-However these are clips from Pakistan and not Bengal.
+However, these are clips from Pakistan and not Bengal.

 Fake Twitter handle of Gilgit-Baltistan, Ladakh UT India surfaces